mozilla/pontoon/docs/dev/first-contribution.rst

 to such projects.*

 There are two main places where we communicate about Pontoon's development.
-The first one is IRC, used for real-time chat, quick questions, side-track conversations, etc. We hang on the #pontoon channel on `Mozilla's IRC server <https://wiki.mozilla.org/IRC>`_.
+The first one is `chat.mozilla.org <https://chat.mozilla.org/>`_, used for real-time chat, quick questions, side-track conversations, etc.
+Find us in the `#pontoon channel <https://chat.mozilla.org/#/room/#pontoon:mozilla.org>`_.

 The second is discourse, a forum platform that we use for more long-term conversations.
 We use `Mozilla's community